Jemeni11/CrossRename/README.md

 ## Features

 - Sanitizes file names to be Windows-compatible (and thus Linux-compatible)
+- **NEW:** Optionally renames directories to be cross-platform compatible
 - Handles both individual files and entire directories
 - Supports recursive renaming of files in subdirectories
 - Preserves file extensions, including compound extensions like .tar.gz
 - Provides informative logging
 - Provides a dry-run mode to preview renaming changes without executing them
+- Interactive safety warnings with option to skip for automation
 - Skips recursive symlinks to avoid infinite loops

 <p align="right">(<a href="#readme-top">back to top</a>)</p>